RDA-DMP-Common/RDA-DMP-Common-Standard/docs/FAQ.md

 If a DMP contains more than one Dataset, then each dataset can represent a logical group of data, e.g. raw data, software, publication, etc. Thus, the standard allows to express that different data is handled in a different way.
 For example, software is deposited in a source code repository under embargo, while a publication is instantly available from a pre-print server.

 ### What is a difference between Dataset and a Distribution?
-Dataset and Distribution are defined as in W3C DCAT specification.
+Dataset and Distribution are defined as in W3C DCAT specification (compatible with both [DCAT v2](https://www.w3.org/TR/vocab-dcat-2/) and [DCAT v3](https://www.w3.org/TR/vocab-dcat-3/)).

 Dataset can be understood as a logical entity depicting data, e.g. raw data, software, publication, etc. Distribution points to a specific instance of a dataset.
 Hence, distribution contains information like format and size of files.